- Assessor's Office

-The Amherst Task Force for Healthy Communities and Healthy Youth is a diverse group of community leaders, educators, parents and citizens who collaborate to support positive youth development efforts throughout the Town of Amherst.
+The Amherst Youth & Community Coalition is a diverse group of community leaders, educators, parents and citizens who collaborate to support positive youth development efforts throughout the Town of Amherst.
 Our group meets monthly to discuss issues, make decisions and take action to support asset development.

 Mission, Goals and Principles

-- The mission of the Amherst Task Force for Healthy Community / Healthy Youth is to support, promote and link community asset building efforts for youth and their families.
+- The mission of the Amherst Youth & Community Coalition is to support, promote and link community asset building efforts for youth and their families.

-- Collaborate to support the Healthy Community / Healthy Youth Initiative.
+- Collaborate to support the Amherst Youth & Community Coalition.

 - Disseminate current Search Institute survey results of our elementary, middle school and high school youth.